danieloskarsson/jsond/README.md

 	}
 ]
 ```
-_Example 2: Advanced JSOND that defines a sequence of products._
+_Example 2: Advanced JSOND that defines a sequence of zero or more products._

 Example 2 defines that for each product in the sequence: